saimsajidirl/saimsajidirl/README.md

 </p>

 ## 🚀 About Me
-### Muhammad Saim Sajid
+### Muhammad Saim

-Muhammad Saim Sajid is a skilled Software Engineer specializing in Full-Stack Python Development, with a strong interest in Machine Learning.He is proficient in Python, Django, FastAPI, and cloud services like AWS.
+Muhammad Saim is a skilled Software Engineer specializing in Full-Stack Python Development, with a strong interest in Machine Learning.He is proficient in Python, Django, FastAPI, and cloud services like AWS.
 With a strong foundation in database management (MongoDB, PostgreSQL, MySQL) and tools such as Docker, Redis, and Git, he excels in robust back-end solutions.
 His machine learning expertise includes frameworks like HayStack,Langchain, Pandas, and Streamlit.
 Driven by problem-solving and continuous learning, Saim combines technical proficiency with a dedication to innovation.

 ## 💻 Tech Stack
 <p align="center">